GU-CLASP/LARP/cfp.markdown

 bring together researchers in linguistics and computational linguistics to discuss learning through linguistic interaction, from the perspectives of both human language acquisition and machine learning.
-We encourage contributions from theoretical linguistics and experimental linguistics, computational linguistics, machine learning, philosophy, and cognitive science.
+We encourage contributions from the fields of theoretical linguistics, experimental linguistics, pragmatics, computational linguistics, artificial intelligence, and cognitive science.

 The conference is organised by the Centre for Linguistic Theory and Studies in Probability (CLASP, <https://gu-clasp.github.io/>),